hardshah/hardshah/README.md

 Some of my projects, include a compiler for basic arithmetic expressions, an automated onboarding tool, a calendar app to keep track of appointments with clients and more.

-Feel free to take a look at my repositories
+Feel free to take a look at my repositories and open-source contributions